oolong/maths/parabolas.md

 * Plot the graph of y=x<sup>2</sup> again, and copy it onto a fresh set of axes.
 * Can you work out what the graph of y=x<sup>2</sup>+1 will look like?
 Check to see if you're correct, and then copy the graph of this equation onto the same set of axes, labelling it clearly.
 * Can you guess what y=(x-1)<sup>2</sup> will look like?
 Check your guess, and again copy the graph onto the same set of axes and label it.
-* Where is the minimum turning point of this curve?
+* What are the coordinates of the minimum turning point of this curve?
 Label it on your graph.
 * Where is the minimum turning point for y=(x+1)<sup>2</sup>?
 What about y=(x+2)<sup>2</sup>?
 What about y=(x+1)<sup>2</sup>+1?
 * Can you see a pattern in these results?
 * What are the coordinates of the minimum turning point if y=(x-u)<sup>2</sup>+v?